EliasB8/100-days-of-code/log.md

 **Today's Progress**: I started Data Visualzation Certificate from @freecodecamp and completed 62% of the first module D3 is a wonderful library for data visualizations.
 I loved it!!

+### Day 73: September 16 Wednesday, 2020

+**Today's Progress**: I completed the first module and 50% done from the AJAX AND JSON module of the Data Visualzation Certificate from @freecodecamp.
+SVG and D3 is some next level data plotting ...
+AWESOME!!